Limitations¶

 Secrets¶

 Kubernetes Secrets are dumped as plain-text environment variables into compose.yml.
+The security model you carefully built is now a flat file on your laptop.
 Do not commit it to version control.

 CRDs¶

 Operator-managed resources are skipped unless a loaded extension handles them.
+"Skipped" means the resources they would have produced are missing — your cert-manager Certificate becomes a warning line, not a PEM file.
 See the extension catalogue for available converters (cert-manager, Keycloak, trust-manager, ServiceMonitor).

 CronJobs¶